lyft/clutch/docs/configuration.md

 :::tip
 Note that Clutch has the following architecture when using component props:
 <image> https://user-images.githubusercontent.com/66325812/165631965-6761d10c-3a3b-47ae-9f61-be4059c6215b.png
 An alternative design choice was to move the component props up a level to allow for reuse of props between routes.
-However, the choice of keeping the component props route specific allows for maximum flexibility.
+However, the choice of keeping the component props route-specific allows for maximum flexibility.
 It is convenient for specific routes to be able to specify their own props without having to worry about storing workflow props in a central location.

 For more context, see the following:
 https://github.com/lyft/clutch/blob/ed465964896b25f467fffb30f1cbbf5313e4fa6b/frontend/packages/core/src/AppProvider/index.tsx#L99-L142